 TRAVEL TECH HACKS YOU'LL USE EVERY TRIP

 Technology is changing all the time, and travel technology is finding new ways to keep up with the latest technological developments.
 We occasionally find some new travel tech hacks based on what's happening in the technology world.
-This time,Kim Komando, USA Today's technology guru, shared some of her favorite new travel tech hacks with the world, and we added a few of our own.
+This time,Kim Komando, USA Today's technology guru, shared some of her favourite new travel tech hacks with the world, and we added a few of our own.

 So before you decide to hit the road on another trip, consider some of these tips to help you have a great trip.